maxmilton/dockerfiles/net-cache/README.md

 Build locally (better if you want to customise the image but remember to rebuild periodically for updates) — [see main README](../README.md).

-Or use a prebuilt image (you'll need to edit the `launch.sh` script):
+Or use a prebuilt image (you'll need to edit the `start.sh` script):

 ```sh
 docker pull maxmilton/net-cache